NASA-IMPACT/nasa-apt-frontend/DEVELOPMENT.md

 Front end application for APT.

 **Backend**
-The [backend repository](https://github.com/developmentseed/nasa-apt) contains the necessary instructions to setup the API server.
-Version X.X.X is required.
+The [backend repository](https://github.com/NASA-IMPACT/nasa-apt) contains the necessary instructions to setup the API server.
+Version 2.2.3-beta is required.

 ## Install Project Dependencies
 To set up the development environment for this website, you'll need to install the following on your system: